renato-pijanowski/renato-pijanowski/README.md

 <h2>What I'm focusing on this moment:</h2>

 Improving my SQL skills, Python and front-end (HTML, CSS and starting with JavaScript).
-I'm looking forward to work with datascience, machine learning and other stuff as soon as possible.
+I'm looking forward to work with data science, machine learning and other stuff as soon as possible.

 <h2>Languages</h2>